The Town of Frederick offers many community programs to connect and strengthen relationships with the residents of Frederick.

 Remember a loved one or celebrate milestone events such as a birth, wedding or anniversary by donating a tree or bench within the Town of Frederick.
 Check out the policies and applications for a memorial bench or a memorial tree.

-The Frederick Police Department has an active Neighborhood Watch organization with most of the town’s neighborhoods represented by block captains.
+The Frederick Police Department has an active Neighborhood Watch organization, with most of the town’s neighborhoods represented by block captains.
 Block captains serve as a point of contact for their areas and meet quarterly with the police department to share concerns and have questions answered.
-If you would like to get involved, please contact the Police Department at 720.382.5700.
+If you want to get involved, please contact the Police Department at 720.382.5700.

 Police Department Ride-A-Long

 Designed to help our community better understand the job of a police officer, the Frederick Police Department offers ride alongs to citizens over the age of 18.
 To participate, please review and fill out an application.
 Questions?
 Call the Frederick Police Department at 720.382.5700.

 Prescription Drug Disposal